hniska/csm-nso-lookup-package/README.md

 $> update-lookup.py --timer 5
 ```

 To create the workflow run the create-service-lookup-enricher.sh locally on your Situation Manager installtion.
-That will create an "Enrichment Workflow" called "NSO Service Lookup".
+The script will create an "Enrichment Workflow" called "NSO Service Lookup".

 ![workflow1](/workflow1.jpg)
 ![workflow2](/workflow2.jpg)

 ## Usage

-Have the NSO service template populate the csm-lookup table, could be something like
+Have the NSO service template populate the csm-lookup table and then wait for the update-lookup.py script to create the lookup file and the workflow to reload it.

+Add something like this to you service template

 ```xml
 <config xmlns="http://tail-f.com/ns/config/1.0">